liborty/TokenCrypt/README.md

 It tests all the main types of files: hexadecimal, base64, plain text and binary.
 The 'test' badge at the top of this document lights up green when all the tests were successful.
 Note that only the output `test.log` is saved in the repository after this automatic test.
-Here is what it looks like:

-	crptest run on: 08.06.20 at 06:49:04 UTC ncrpt encrypted 4 files into testing_crp, keys are in testing_key testing_crp size:	8365
-	testing size:		11666
-	lz compressed to: 71.70%
-	dcrpt: decrypted 4 files into testing_org, 0 failures
-	crptest differences found (success when blank):
-	crptest tested 4 files

 If you want to set up your own tests, you  may find the following useful: